Join Our Team!

 Compensation: $650/wk.
 Housing if not local

 • Works directly with the Education Director to coordinate all musical elements of the Children’s Theatre Productions, teaching, conducting and running tracks during performances.
-The candidate may also have the opportunity to assist Music Director for Mainstage Productions and may serve as MD for one or more.
+This position requires proficient piano improvisational skills as well as good accompaniment capabilities.
+The candidate may also have the opportunity to assist Music Director for Mainstage Productions as available.

 Compensation: $550/wk.
 Housing if needed